liuning0820/liuning0820.github.io/_posts/2020-02-17-jenkins-email-notification.md

   >
   > Received the email when manually trigger in the Jenkins, but failed in pipeline script.
   >
-  > Solution:You should set SMTP Server and Authentication in both E-mail Notification and Extended E-mail Notification sections at `Jenkins's URL`'s configure.
+  > Solution:You should set SMTP Server and Authentication in both E-mail Notification and Extended E-mail Notification sections at "Jenkins's URL" configure.

 ## Pipeline Syntax to send email